 Here’s the good news: it’s entirely possible to leave the office to pursue a freelance writing career.
 However, in order for this to work smoothly, you have to understand what kind of writing work seems the most appealing to you as well as what kind of writing work will be the easiest for you to do.

-There are so many ways to earn money with the help of your writing, but today I’m going to tell you about two careers: the blogging and the content writing.
+There are so many ways to earn money with the help of your writing, but today I’m going to tell you about two careers: blogging and content writing.
 So before you start updating your resume to search for freelance writing jobs, read this article to find out which career suits you the most.

 Who is a content writer?

-If you want to become a content writer, you’ll need to understand how the SEO works, how the articles can be optimized for SEO, and so on.
+If you want to become a content writer, you’ll need to understand how SEO works, how the articles can be optimized for SEO, and so on.
 You will also need to make sure that your writing content was researched and supported by arguments coming from reliable sources.
 Of course, you’ll also need to find out how to create content for a certain target audience and to ensure that you’re representing the values of your client.

 Who is a blogger?